Summer semester 2022: First EuroTeQ Collider at TUM

 - Other areas?

 - Build or integrate a model of an energy storage system.
-Consider weight, size, and efficiency of one of:
+Consider the weight, size, and efficiency of one of:

 - Calculate expected efficiency and power requirements for a variety of typical flights

-- Industry – should the technology you investigated be further developed and why?
+- Industry – Should the technology you investigated be further developed, and why?

 - Government – shape government policy to direct investment and multiply the benefits